-The importance of getting legal advice when making your will was highlighted in a recent decision of the High Court relating to the will of well-known poet and author Dr John O’Donoghue.
+The importance of getting legal advice when making your will was highlighted in a decision of the High Court relating to the will of well-known poet and author Dr John O’Donoghue.

 Mr Justice Paul Gilligan ruled that Dr O’Donoghue’s will was void due to the uncertainty of its terms and meaning.
 The decision means that his entire €2 million estate passes to his mother under the rules of intestacy.